mmai/funkwhale-flake/Readme.md

 ## Imports

 * Copy audio files to the server on the _/srv/funkwhale/music/import/_ directory
-* execute the import script as _postgres_ user, with the library id as a parameter
+* execute the import script as _funkwhale_ user, with the library id as a parameter
 ```
-su postgres -c "/srv/funkwhale/importMusic.sh <your_library_id>"
+su -l funkwhale -s /bin/sh -c "/srv/funkwhale/importMusic.sh <your_library_id>"
 ```